 The colloquium serves as an exchange platform where students can discuss their master theses with other students and lecturers of the master degree program in Border Studies.
-The colloquium takes place in the form of 2 workshops at the beginning and at the end of the 4th semester.
+The colloquium takes place in the form of 2 workshops at the beginning (joint meeting) and at the end of the 4th semester (joint or individual meeting).
 Each student is required to present and discuss the progress of their master thesis.
 Special attention is paid to topic, conception, methodology, and evaluation.